Skip to main content

 Chat Capabilities

-What the agent can do — file operations, git, PRs, missions, MCP tools, and more.
+What the agent can do — file operations, git, PRs, missions, lane and action tools via the ade CLI, and more.

 Context & Artifacts

-Managing context windows, working with artifacts, MCP tool visibility, chat history, and troubleshooting.
+Managing context windows, working with artifacts, chat history, and troubleshooting.